UK spy chiefs emerge from shadows to blast Edward Snowden

-In an unprecedented evidence session before parliamentarians that local media likened to a scene from a James Bond film, the heads of Britain's three main intelligence agencies said Snowden's disclosures about mass surveillance had prompted them to consider being more open about what they do.
+In an unprecedented evidence session before parliament that local media likened to a scene from a James Bond film, the heads of Britain's three main intelligence agencies said Snowden's disclosures about the mass surveillance they undertake had prompted them to consider being more open about what they do.

 But they said parts of their work had to remain secret for national security reasons and that the data leaks, which detailed Britain's close cooperation with the U.S. National Security Agency (NSA), had caused huge damage.

-"They've put our operations at risk," John Sawers, the head of MI6, Britain's foreign intelligence service, told a parliamentary committee.
+"The leaks from Snowden have been very damaging, they've put our operations at risk," John Sawers, the head of MI6, Britain's foreign intelligence service, told parliament.

 "It's clear that our adversaries are rubbing their hands with glee, al Qaeda is lapping it up."